open/close all folders

 - In Calgary, a car was pulled from a lake.
 A bystander told the police of a woman who had disappeared in the area many years earlier.
 The car's license plates were checked, and the woman's disappearance was solved.

-- This is a very common occurrence—people driving into lakes, rivers, etc because they've gotten lost and/or disoriented, disappearing off the face of the earth, leaving their grieving friends and family utterly bewildered as to what happened to them, only to be found even decades later, finally answering their loved ones' questions and giving them some measure of peace.
+- Many missing persons cases have been resolved like this.
+This is a very common occurrence—people driving into lakes, rivers, etc., because they've gotten lost and/or disoriented, disappearing off the face of the earth, leaving their grieving friends and family utterly bewildered as to what happened to them, only to be found even decades later, finally answering their loved ones' questions and giving them some measure of peace.

 - The Franklin Expedition into the arctic vanished in the 1840s, and Lady Franklin made many petitions to the governments of the major powers to go looking for it.
 She even became an expert in the arctic herself and outfitted several missions to find her husband or any trace of his fate.
 While they didn't recover the body itself, the searchers found a record of his burial along with a grim hint that the expedition ended in disaster.